arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 ```

 Assigning an accurate high water mark to a node is far more challenging than it first seems.
 It's not given that a node
 will receive operations in sequential order.
-Recovery parameters or oddities in the network mean that node 3 may receive
+Recovery parameters or oddities in the network mean that node A may receive
-operation `version.Counter(3)` before it receives `version.Counter(2)` from node 1.If Node 3 blindly updates its
+operation `version.Counter(3)` before it receives `version.Counter(2)` from node B.If Node A blindly updates its
-high water mark version to 3, it's inadvertently saying it has received operation 2, which is not true.
+high water mark version for Node B to 3, it's inadvertently saying it has received operation 2, which is not true.
 This is a rare
 case, but must be handled properly in order to maintain effective eventual consistency.

-Node 3 will need to track the "gaps" in its high water mark using some sort of virtual WAL:
+Node A will need to track the "gaps" in its high water mark using some sort of virtual WAL:

 ```go
 type HighWaterMarks map[node.ID]struct{